Senior Worker CPF Contribution Rates And CPF Transition Offset Scheme: What Businesses Need To Know

 This translates to:

-For workers aged 55 to 60: The total CPF contribution will increase by 1.5% from the current 29.5% to 31% starting on January 1, 2024.
-The employee’s share of the contribution increases by 1%, while the employer’s share of the contribution increases by 0.5%.
+For workers aged 55 to 60: The total CPF contribution will increase by 1.5%-points from the current 31% to 32.5% starting on January 1, 2025.
+The employee’s share of the contribution increases by 1%-points, while the employer’s share of the contribution increases by 0.5%-points

-For workers aged 60 to 65: The total CPF contribution will increase by 1.5% from the current 20.5% to 22% starting on January 1, 2024.
-The employee’s share of the contribution increases by 1%, while the employer’s share of the contribution increases by 0.5%.
+For workers aged 60 to 65: The total CPF contribution will increase by 1.5%-points from the current 22% to 23.5% starting on January 1, 2025.
+The employee’s share of the contribution increases by 1%-points, while the employer’s share of the contribution increases by 0.5%-points.

 Businesses Will Receive Half Of The Higher CPF Contribution From CPF Offset Transition

-Through the CPF transition offset, businesses get payouts equivalent to half of the increased contribution rates.
-The scheme serves to alleviate some of the rise in business costs from the increase in CPF rates in 2024.
+Through the CPF Transition Offset, businesses get payouts equivalent to half of the increased contribution rates.
+The scheme serves to alleviate some of the rise in business costs from the increase in CPF rates in 2025.

 For example:

-Businesses can expect to receive their 2024 CPF Transition Offsets around the same timeline as they would be receiving them for this year.
+Businesses can expect to receive their 2025 CPF Transition Offsets around the same timeline as they would be receiving them in the past.

-The CPF offset payouts will be automatically determined based on the wages of eligible older workers in 2023 and 2024, and businesses will receive their payouts at a half-yearly interval.
+The CPF Transition Offset payouts will be automatically determined based on the wages of eligible older workers, and businesses will receive their payouts at a half-yearly interval.

 Employers will receive the offset payout in September of that year for the wages paid from January to June of the qualifying year.